 - Integrate EUS into the care of patients with inflammatory bowel disease

-- Recognize the technical aspects and role of interventional EUS procedures including, but not limited to, stone retrieval, cyst drainage, pseudocyst drainage, celiac plexus block and neurolysis, duodenal and other luminal stenting, and ampullectomy
+- Recognize the technical aspects and role of interventional EUS and ERCP procedures, including but not limited to stone retrieval, cyst drainage, pseudocyst drainage, celiac plexus block and neurolysis, duodenal and other luminal stenting, ampullectomy, biliary stent placement, and cholangioscopy

-- Begin the process of overseeing and teaching these skills and techniques to GI fellows
+- Begin the process of overseeing and teaching these skills and techniques to gastroenterology fellows

-- Integrate proper reimbursement and billing into their practice
+- Integrate proper reimbursement and billing into your practice

-The advanced endoscopy fellow will typically be assigned to 60% time doing EUS and other advanced procedures; 20% research; and 20% clinical service (if U.S. Board eligible).
-Clinical service will be necessary to cover a portion of the fellow salary and other costs and may include general GI consultations, in-patient consultations with night call, general endoscopy and supervision of standard GI fellows.
+Clinical service is necessary to cover a portion of the fellow's salary and other costs.
+It may include general gastroenterology consultations, inpatient consultations with night call, general endoscopy and supervision of standard gastroenterology fellows.

-In addition to hands-on performance of these techniques, the curriculum includes a series of didactic lectures.
-These lectures are provided by the EUS and ERCP staff, other GI and Non-GI physicians who utilize these techniques, radiologists, oncologists, and conferences directed by advanced fellows.
+In addition to hands-on performance of techniques, the curriculum includes a series of didactic lectures.
+These lectures are provided by the EUS and ERCP staff, other gastroenterology and non-gastroenterology physicians who use these techniques, radiologists, oncologists, and advanced fellows.

-In addition to the weekly GI divisional and research conferences, there are separate endoscopy conferences, GI divisional Endoscopy Group Meeting, and a monthly GI Research Group meeting.
-As an advanced fellow, you will be responsible for presenting at several of these forums and for the coordination of intermittent advanced endoscopy meetings.
+Along with the weekly gastroenterology divisional and research conferences, there are separate endoscopy conferences, a gastroenterology divisional Endoscopy Group Meeting and a monthly Gastroenterology Research Group meeting.
+As an advanced fellow, you are responsible for presenting at several of these forums and coordinating intermittent advanced endoscopy meetings.

-Regular and structured meeting are held between fellows and identified mentors to design and conduct research protocols.
-Fellows also work with other members of the GI Division with diverse skills and investigative backgrounds.
-Research projects are further developed and implemented in one of our varied GI Subspecialty Clinics and Interest Groups.
+Regular and structured meetings are held between fellows and identified mentors to design and conduct research protocols.
+Fellows also work with other Division of Gastroenterology and Hepatology members with diverse skills and investigative backgrounds.
+Research projects are further developed and implemented in one of our varied gastroenterology subspecialty clinics and interest groups.

-It is anticipated that each of the prospective studies developed will generate results and information suitable for publication in a major GI subspecialty journal.
-Two additional critical manuscripts are expected.
-These may include a major subject review, case report (limited to one only) or a retrospective review.
-The development of abstracts for at least two of the major national GI meetings (DDW week: AGA/ASGE; fall ACG) also is anticipated.
+It is anticipated that each research project will generate results and information suitable for publication in a major gastroenterology subspecialty journal.
+Manuscripts are expected.
+These may include a major subject review, case report (limited to one) or a retrospective review.

-Opportunities are available for teaching rotating Gastroenterology fellows in the endoscopy suites and residents and fellows during conferences.
+Opportunities are available for teaching rotating gastroenterology fellows in the endoscopy suites as well as residents and fellows during conferences.

-To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout this program.
-You are formally evaluated by your supervising faculty member following the completion of each clinical rotation; and then meet with the program director to review these evaluations.
+To ensure you gain proficiency and develop the corresponding technical skills, your performance is monitored throughout the Advanced Endoscopy Fellowship.
+You are formally evaluated by your supervising faculty member after completing each clinical rotation, and then you meet with the program director to review these evaluations.
 In addition, you regularly evaluate the faculty to ensure your educational goals are being met.